srijan-paul/srijan-paul.github.io/src/content/blog/water-shader.md

 While browsing the LÖVE2D forums,
-I came across a game called [potions](https://alexjgriffith.itch.io/potions) where you brew potions and save your cat.
+I came across [potions](https://alexjgriffith.itch.io/potions): A game where you brew potions to save your cat.
-The first thing I noticed after booting the game was the reflection effect in the game's water surfaces:
+As soon as I booted the game, the reflections in the water surfaces caught my attention:

 ![Water reflections in potions](https://img.itch.zone/aW1nLzEzNDMwMjQ4LmdpZg==/original/P7lZvp.gif)